Generalized Hitchin systems on rational surfaces

 Given this translation, considerations of \cite{poisson} reduce questions of rigidity to much simpler questions in algebraic geometry.
 Indeed, the sheaves corresponding to relaxations of rigid difference/differential equations are just direct images of line bundles on $-2$ curves on suitable blowups of the original ambient surface (specifically, $-2$ curves which are disjoint from the anticanonical curve).
 Similarly, the $2$-dimensional moduli spaces (there is an induced symplectic structure, so all moduli spaces here are even-dimensional) are related to (quasi-)elliptic pencils.

 In this way, our questions about moduli problems of difference equations translate to structural questions about rational surfaces with an anticanonical curve: what are the $-2$ curves, and which divisor classes have integral representatives disjoint from the anticanonical curve?
 And, of course, what are the different ways of blowing a given rational surface down to a Hirzebruch surface?
 Earlier work on blowups of $\P^2$ leads us to a certain family of Coxeter groups, which almost acts on the set of ways of blowing down; each simple reflection acts unless a corresponding divisor class is effective.
-Using this action, we obtain algorithms for determining (a) whether a given divisor class is the class of a $-2$ curve (i.e., whether the corresponding sheaves represent rigid equations), and (b) whether a given divisor class is effective (or numerically effective, or integral).
+Using this action, we obtain algorithms for determining (a) whether a given divisor class is the class of a $-2$ curve (i.e., whether the corresponding sheaves represent rigid equations), and (b) whether a given divisor class is effective (or nef, or integral).